msampaio/musicontour/docs/contour-operations.rst

 Rotation
 --------

-In rotation the cseg is split and the primer cpitches become the last ones.
+In rotation the :term:`cseg <Cseg>` is split and the primer :term:`cpitches <Cpitch>` become the last ones.
 It accepts a rotation parameter.

 For instance::